 Opening statements are Monday.
 The jury trial is expected to last two weeks.

 Vermont police were called on July 29, 2011, after a body was found in the woods off East West Road in Dummerston, just north of Brattleboro.
-Nearby carpenters later told police they had heard what sounded like a gunshot.

 Prosecutors say Caraballo and been looking for Barratt, with whom he had a sexual relationship, because he felt she had taken drugs that belonged to him.